+Students need opportunities to analyze patterns in words.
+Looking at the spellings of words and how they can be grouped together help students connect words that are alike.
+For example, students may sort words by digraphs, vowels, prefixes, suffixes, and syllables.
+With repetition and practice, students can sort the words more fluently.
 I also use speed sorts in my classes around the third day of studying a word list.
 Students use an online stop watch and time themselves for baseline data.
 Then, they record that time.
 Students face the challenge of beating their own time.
 They sort the words again and record their new time.
-The students see improvement in their time right before their very eyes!
+The students see improvement in their speed sort right before their very eyes!

-Spelling Fluency– Students become fluent spellers with practice.
+Spelling pyramids give students the opportunity to chant the word in their head as they write the word in the pyramid.
+For example, “storm.” (s-st-sto-stor-storm) Students become fluent spellers with practice.
 This gives students an opportunity to practice writing their spelling words as well as paying close attention to the patterns in the words.
 Typing or writing word lists is a great way to become a better speller.
 Also, students enjoy picking different colors to type or write their spelling words.
 Anytime students are given choices within an assignment, they seem to take more ownership.
 That makes it a win/win.

 You may be interested in reading Prefix Worksheets can Strengthen Vocabulary.